Umbragloom/website/content/posts/tutorials/Website.md

 ```

 This will create a new .md file for you to edit.
 Hugo utilizes markdown syntex
 for your websites content.
-Below would be the example of what will be in your new post that you can open in any viewer:
+Below would be the example of what will be in your new post that you can open in any text editor:

 ```vim
 ---